steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
-    Default Camera is Back not Front.
-        Set a default value to Position.

 ### General

-        Refactor AddModel3dRelated to extract AddMeshRelated to support multiple Meshes per Model3d.
+    Remove Jewelry Project?

+    Review FileModel creation.
+        New Handler?
         If an uploaded Model3d fails the file validation, an orphan Model3d remains in the database.
             Should a database transaction be used to remove all related models?

-    Should there be a mechanism to update an <existing> Model3d file?
-        Model3d.Edit View
+    What Create pages are valid semantically?
+        Invalid
+            Camera
+            NormalMap
+            DepthBuffer
+            MeshTransform
+            Settings
+            Session
+        Valid
+            Mesh
+            Model3d
+            Project

     SMK
         https://www.turbosquid.com/Search/3D-Models/free?exclude_branded=1&exclude_editoriallicense=1&include_artist=SMK-National-Gallery-of-Denmark